jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 | :--------------------------------: |
 |       _Dad Preparing Shake_        |

-By this time work was getting busy and the day-to-day included driving to and back from work, cooking meals, going on a walk, then passing out.
+By this time work was getting busy and the day-to-day included commuting to work one hour each way, cooking meals, going on a walk, then passing out.
 This period was exhausting but having Cynthia made it easier.
 It also helped that parents were learning and contributing.
 We realized the important thing was to continue building habits.

 ### Week 3 (July 03-July 10)

-By now the parents had the hang of things.
+By week 3 the parents had the hang of things - Cynthia and I finished our stayover and let them to do their own thing.
 I checked in every few days to see what food they prepared and if they had kept up with exercise.
-My parents were very diligent about sticking to the plan.
+My parents were very diligent and stuck to the plan.

 Every morning my dad would send a picture in our group chat showing off his weight displayed on the digital scale.
 It became the thing he was looking forward to the most each day because of the steady progress.
 I implemented a tracker on google sheets to log weight and exercise activity.
 With the aid of the bar chart, progress was easy to visualize.